 Today’s tip of the day is a simple one but still so incredibly important.
-I see many emails in my inbox with no preview text at all!
+We see many emails in our inbox with no preview text at all!

 This week, we’ve seen lots emails from business Owners or CEOs about coronavirus updates and with no preview text consideration.

 John Smith @ business name